DAVGAN513/LexicalAnalysis/README.md

 # IMPLEMENTATION

-For my implementation of the lexical analysis it was made in python, i used the "re" library to work with regular expressions this helps to match patterns in strings and follow a complex map, so for this is like each input string is processed character by character following a deterministic path defined by the pattern wivh ensure efficience.
+For my implementation of the lexical analysis it was made in python, i used the "re" library to work with regular expressions this helps to match patterns in strings and follow a complex map, so for this is like each input string is processed character by character following a deterministic path defined by the pattern wich ensure efficience.
 Also the program is based on a regular expression that represent all the valid words in the language and its defined as: